-Lake Bled in Slovenia is undoubtedly the most famous sight in the country.
+Lake Bled in Slovenia is undoubtedly the most famous sight in the country, and one of the most beautiful lakes in Slovenia.
 The image of the huge greenish lake with a charming islet in the middle, surrounded by the Alps and with a medieval castle on top of a 100 meters cliff fills the imagination of almost every traveller.

-We were at Lake Bled during a bike tripwe did from Italy to Slovenia and were absolutely in love with its prettiness.
-Over two wheels, we could really explore the region and confirm that Bled has others not-to-be-missed prettiness which goes beyond the lake.
+We were at Lake Bled during our cicle trip in Slovenia.
+We left Italy to Slovenia by bike and were absolutely in love with how beautiful Slovenia is.
+Over two wheels, we could really explore the region and confirm with sobriety that Bled has others not-to-be-missed attractions that goes beyond the lake.
 Check in here a complete list of everything to see, to do and to taste in this Slovenian paradise.

 Our month bike trip through the north of Italy and all over Slovenia became a series of video on our YouTube channel!
 Check it out and don’t forget to subscribe to receive first-hand notifications of new episodes 🙂 On our Facebook and Instagram there are also many pictures and videos about our first experience with cycle tourism.

 Things to do in Lake Bled in Slovenia

 The Lake Bled is about 6km long.
 To go around it completely won’t take you more than 2 hours – not including the uncountable stops to contemplate the landscape, of course.
 You can go around the lake by foot or bike.
 You can actually rent a bike at Lake Bled if you don’t plan to cycle to Slovenia as we did!